Skip Breadcrumb Links

-The term “fake news” has been used extensively by the news media, in social media, and general discussions.
+The term “fake news” has been used extensively by the news media, in general discussions and social media.
 In political contexts, calling something “fake news” is done to distract or discredit officials and to help spread misinformation.

 With so much free information online it’s easy to get distracted by all the false materials polluting the web.
 Authoritative resources that were once considered official, have been overrun by online platforms intentionally created to share and spread low quality, false information.

 What are the different types of false information?

 False information can be categorized in three ways: